Keilor Plains railway station

-Keilor Plains railway station is located on the Sunbury line in Victoria, Australia.
-It serves the western Melbourne suburb of St Albans, and opened on 27 January 2002.
+Keilor Plains railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+It serves the western suburb of St Albans, in Melbourne, Victoria, Australia.
+Keilor Plains station is a ground level unstaffed station, featuring two side platforms.
+It opened on 27 January 2002.

 History

 Keilor Plains station opened on 27 January 2002, as part of the extension of the electrified network from St Albans to Sydenham.

 In 1986, boom barriers were installed at the former Taylors Road level crossing, which was located at the down end of the station.
 In 1994, a rail-road roundabout was provided at the level crossing.
 In April 2007, construction commenced on a grade separation project, which involved lowering the road underneath the railway line.
-By September 2008, the level crossing was abolished and the project completed.
+By September 2008, the level crossing was replaced and the project completed.

+Protective Service Officers were provided at the station to patrol from 6pm to last service everyday from March 2016.

 Platforms and services

 Keilor Plains has two side platforms.
 It is served by Sunbury line trains.